 wildlife, geothermal features, and enjoy the scenery in a blanket of snow.
 Tours are also offered through in-park commercial guides.

-Rent your own snowmobile or join a guided tour and explore one of the most popular snowmobile trails around.
+Rent your own snowmobile or join a guided tour to explore its geysers, hot springs and wildlife.

 7. Cross Country Ski the Riverside Trails

 Rent a pair of cross country skis and head into Yellowstone from West Yellowstone via the Riverside Trails.
 This easy to follow trail follows the Madison River.
 Do it yourself, or hire a X-Country Ski guide.

 8. Spend a day Skiing at Big Sky